cxxzcc/myNotes/算法/ap.md

 * One potential solution might be to use name-mangling techniques to avoid name clashes.

 Downwards Funarg Problem
-The correct solution is to associate the downward function to the scope where the function was created:
+* The correct solution is to associate the downward function to the scope where the function was created:
-That scope is still active when the passed function is called… …unless it is possible to store the function somewhere and call it later.
-Some languages solve this last problem by restricting the language: Pascal forbids storing functions in variables.
-C forbids inner functions.
-Other languages (e.g., Scheme, Haskel, Common Lisp) implement environments with indefinite extent.
-But there is a more difficult problem
+	* That scope is still active when the passed function is called…
+	* …unless it is possible to store the function somewhere and call it later.
+* Some languages solve this last problem by restricting the language:
+	* Pascal forbids storing functions in variables.
+	* C forbids inner functions.
+* Other languages (e.g., Scheme, Haskel, Common Lisp) implement environments with indefinite extent.
+* But there is a more difficult problem

+### Upwards Funarg Problem
+* Returning a function with free variables as result causes the upwards funarg problem…
+* … where the function is called in an environment where the free variables are not longer bound (or are bound to different values)

+Solving the Upwards Funarg Problem
+* Some languages avoid the upwards funarg problem by restricting the language:
+	* Pascal forbids functional returns.
+	* C forbids inner functions.
+	* Java forbids non-final free variables in anonymous inner classes.
+* Other languages (e.g., Scheme, Haskel, Common Lisp) implement environments with indefinite extent.